k0sproject/k0s/docs/shell-completion.md

 # To load completions for each session, execute once:
 $ k0s completion bash > /etc/bash_completion.d/k0s
 ```
-### Zsh
+## Zsh

-If shell completion is not already enabled in your environment you will need to enable it.
-You can execute the following once:
+If shell completion is not already enabled in Zsh environment you will need to enable it:

 ```sh
 $ echo "autoload -U compinit; compinit" >> ~/.zshrc
 ```